-- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of chlorophyll a $(2.0 \ \mu g/L)$ were recorded at TTC station.
-The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.7 to 2.0 $\mu g/L$).
-It is believed that exceedances were caused by natural fluctuation/disturbance on marine water quality.
-Therefore, all exceedances are considered non-project related.
+- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of turbidity (ranging from 3 NTU to 6.7 NTU) were recorded at M_Marsh and M_RO2 stations.
+The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.9 NTU to 3.9 NTU).
+It is believed that exceedances were caused by natural fluctuation/disturbance during the rainstorm events occurred on 25th April and 24th May 2009 on marine water quality.
+Therefore, exceedances are considered non-project related. - 4.1.8 Non-compliance of chlorophyll a was recorded at KS station at 1.9 μ g/L. The non-compliance was similar to the control stations M_A and M_B (ranging 1.0 to 1.7 μ g/L).
+Therefore, exceedance is considered non-project related.

-Table 4.1-1Marine Water Exceedance Summary (March to April 2009)
+Table 4.1-1 Marine Water Exceedance Summary (April to May 2009)

-Monitoring Location Exceedance Level Date Parameters Project-related TTC Limit Level 3 April 2009 Chl a No
+Monitoring Location Exceedance Level Date Parameters Project-related

+M_A Action Level 24 May 2009 Turbidity No

+M_Marsh Limit Level 24 May 2009 Turbidity No

+KS Action Level 21 May 2009 Chl a No

+M_RO2 Action Level 25 April 2009 Turbidity No